vinli/docs/web/distance-services/distance-api.rst

  * `type` - Required.
 There are 3 types of triggers, `specific`, `from_now`, `milestone`

   * `specific`: when an odometer hits a certain distance i.e. 50k miles
-  * `from_now`: when an odometer hits a certain distance greater than the current distance
+  * `from_now`: when an odometer hits a specific distance traveled from now
   * `milestone`: when an odometer hits a certain recurring interval i.e. every 5k miles

  * `threshold` - Required.
 The amount for your `type`.